How do I cancel my membership ?

 If you did not elect to share your location with Course during registration and sign-in, you can go to:

-If the food and beverage outlet you're looking for is not found on your initial search, it may be listed under it's full name (i.e., Alberto's Italian Trattoria" instead of just 'Alberto's".
+Check your spelling.
+If the food and beverage outlet you're looking for is still not found on your initial search, it may be listed under it's full name (i.e., Alberto's Italian Trattoria" instead of just 'Alberto's").
+You may need to Google the restaurant to learn it's full / official name)

 Additionally, it could be outside of the immediate area and require you searching a different location.
 You can search different areas in a few different ways.